Ratemaking principles proceeding, ch 41

 g.
 A general map and description of the primary transportation corridors and the approximate routing of the rights-of-way in the vicinity of the settled areas, parks, recreational areas, and scenic areas.

 h.
-A general analysis of the existing transmission system's capability to reliably support the proposed additional generation interconnection to the system.
-In the alternative, the applicant may provide testimony that (1) it will follow the interconnection requirements of the local and regional transmission authorities; (2) it is committed to meeting the pertinent transmission requirements with respect to the proposed facility; and (3) the applicant assures the board that the interconnection of the proposed facility will not degrade the adequacy, reliability, or operating flexibility of the transmission system from a regional or local perspective.
+An analysis of the existing transmission system's capability to reliably support the proposed additional generation interconnection to the system.
+The analysis must also show that the proposed interconnection to the transmission system is consistent with standard utility practices and that the proposed interconnection does not degrade the adequacy, reliability, or operating flexibility of the existing transmission system in the area.

 i.
 Identification of the general contractor for the proposed facility and the method by which the general contractor was selected.
 If a general contractor has not yet been selected, the utility shall identify the process by which the general contractor will be selected and the anticipated timeline for selecting a general contractor.

 j.
 Identification of the plant operator for the proposed facility and the method by which the plant operator was selected.
 If a plant operator has not yet been selected, the utility shall identify the process by which a plant operator will be selected and the anticipated timeline for selecting a plant operator.

 41.3(2) Economic evaluation of proposed facility.
 An application shall include an overall economic evaluation of the facility using conventional capital evaluation techniques and the proposed ratemaking principles.
 The analysis shall include a comparison to other feasible sources of supply using a range of alternative assumptions and scenarios.
 All assumptions used in the analysis shall be disclosed.
 At a minimum, the evaluation shall include: